+Ghana is making an effort to become a leader, not just in West Africa, but for the entire African continent.
 I had the chance to meet Nana Akufo-Addo, Ghana's former Minister of Foreign Affairs, on June 4, 2008 in Washington, D.C. where he spoke at an event, "Democratic Governance and Economic Growth in Ghana," sponsored by the U.S. Institute of Peace and the Center for Strategic & International Studies (CSIS) Africa Program.
-Mr. Akufo-Addo spoke about the vision he sees for Ghana's future.
-Accra, Ghana's capital should be the financial center for West Africa similar to how Dubai is becoming the financial capital for the Middle East.
+Mr. Akufo-Addo talked about his vision for Ghana's future.
+Accra, Ghana's capital, should be the financial center for West Africa similar to how Dubai is becoming the financial capital for the Middle East.
 In addition, Mr. Akufo-Addo explained the recent discovery of offshore oil will help provide needed capital to the country, exploration and extraction should be done without damaging the environment or causing civil unrest like we are witnessing in nearby Nigeria.
 The discovery of oil, Mr. Akufo-Addo said, should benefit the Ghanaian people not foreign corporations.

+There are fair reasons to criticize the Ghanaian government.
+The former British colony is the world's second biggest cocoa grower and Africa's second largest gold producer.
+Many Ghanaians, however, say they not have received the benefits from the increased wealth.
+In addition, cocaine trafficking last increased in West Africa over the past few years.
 Despite these issues and regardless which candidate prevails as Ghana's next president, Ghanaians should be proud to demonstrate the ability to exercise their democratic right to vote in a civil manner.
 As explained in the CNN article, "'All of us agreed that these were high quality, very transparent, orderly, peaceful, patient fine elections,' said observer John Stremlau with the Carter Center...'My colleagues with more experience than I have think these were probably the best elections they have observed.'"